jeremiecoullon/knowitwall/markdown/developer.md

 3. **user generated knowits:**

+	- user login system (through facebook and twitter) is already set up (though not in production)
+	- need to add the option of logging in with an email account
-	- make a nice login form page
+	- desing & code a login form page (or in the nav bar)
-	- users can login and create annotations on 3rd party content
+	- users can then login and create annotations on 3rd party content
 	- **problems:**
 		- how can annotator.js annotate on content within iframes?
 Look into [this question](https://forum.jquery.com/topic/changing-elements-in-an-iframe): need to modify a `div` within the iframe
 		- user generated annotations must be approved by 'admin'.
 How to do this?